 String gauge is an important part of playing and getting the best possible sound out of your guitar.
 Here’s everything you need to know about acoustic guitar string gauges to make an informed decision about what strings are best for you.
 We’ll cover string materials in a separate article.

 Gauge refers to the diameter of a string.
-Gauges are described in thousandths of an inch and can be found listed on the back of a string pack.
+Gauges are described in thousandths of an inch according to the high E string and can be found listed on the back of a string pack.

 - Extra light

 For purposes of this article we’ll refer to anything from extra light to light as “lighter,” and anything from medium to heavy as “heavier.”
 While we want this article to be a comprehensive overview of string gauges for acoustic guitars, it is important to note that Martin does not recommend heavy gauge strings for any Martin guitars.
 We recommend using only extra light through medium gauge strings on our guitars.
 Heavy strings can cause too much tension on the top which may cause irreversible damage.

 Pros and Cons of Acoustic Guitar String Gauges

 What's the difference between light and medium guitar strings?
 How do heavy acoustic guitar strings differ from extra light ones?
 As you consider the best acoustic guitar string gauge for your needs, you need to understand more about each gauge's pros and cons.
 Here are factors you should know about:

 - Lighter acoustic guitar strings: Lighter acoustic strings include extra light acoustic guitar strings, customer light acoustic guitar strings and light acoustic guitar strings.
 They are the lightest and easiest strings to play, making them a great choice for beginner guitarists.
 They have a wonderful, bright tone when played with a soft touch, and their low tension on the neck is good for short-scale acoustic guitars.
 They also have shorter life spans and have more difficulty holding their tune than heavier strings.
 Their low volume may make the guitar harder to hear when playing with other musicians.